 They are divided into two parts: the Caravas I, are the workshops located around where the Rincón del Tuerto Pirón restaurant is located and the Caravas II, which is the complex of workshops located behind the church.
 The visits: they are free, they are not guided and free.
 Saturdays and Sundays first of the month.
 The work of the artisans is known through live demonstrations.

 The constructions are simple; dominating the dwellings of a plant, with tile to the segoviana and advantage of the cover like cija or warehouse.
 In many cases the latticework and the wooden beams and the old wall made of adobe or tapial are preserved, replaced in later moments by brick, in many cases embellished with sgraffito.

 Architectural elements related to rural life are preserved, such as foal horses and an old cereal mill, which moved its molars with the energy of the Pirón river or the Polendos stream.
 In Mata de Quintanar there is a centenary forge, which is currently converted into a forge workshop.

-Another of the attractions of the town, are the ruined walls of the depopulated of Agejas, which is on the right bank, on the outskirts of the municipality.
-There remain the remains of the hermitage of Agejas, whose construction could be dated between the s.
+The depopulated Agejas, is located on the right bank, on the outskirts of the municipality.
+There the remains of the Agejas hermitage remain, whose construction could date between the s.
 XII and XIII.

 The juniper is one of the most interesting ecosystems, highlighting the one that extends between Peñarrubias and Parral de Villovela.
 In juniper junipers and junipers are mixed with thick bushes of wild rosebushes, rose hips and thorns.